maraPislar/Algorithms/README.md

 # Basics in C++
-You can find here basic algorithms in C++ that I've worked on during high school.
+You can find here basic algorithms in C++.

 # Backtracking